hexanal/fredmercy-blog/LOG.md

 {{/markdown}}
 ```

-- modify zorg
-    - path to content
-    - lang
-    - middlewares
-- then the `website.js` file just builds TWO sites?
-    - or add a "configuration" object/file, finally?

-- can we just... use a page "id" as the link between the languages?
-    - name your page the same, and it'll be linked
-    - i18n middleware could do:
-        - fetch the versions of the pages
-        - stick in `meta.translations`
-        - other plugins need to hook onto the i18n-enabled stuff
-            - `languages.length`
-- add server folder, stick the `server.js` file in it
-    - clean up server
-    - split up API routes
-    - split up websocket business
-    - split up server setup and middlewares
-- should the folder structure define the final URL, or can the URL be specified in the front-matter?
+## TODO

+* Fix: sitemap and rss feeds... are broken
+    - also gotta find a way to split those by locale
+* Fix: i18n for 'time ago'
-- then we could use the `blog.en.md` and `blog.fr.md` trick?
+    - could rewrite s-ago? incorporate in the codebase, somehow?

-* TODO
+    - or fork it?
 * Fix: accessibility audit of themes / fix contrasts / create a11y specific themes?
 * Fix: allow "autoloaded" components to be hooked to a DOM element?
-        * maybe drop `exponent` altogether, or figure out a better `onInit` / `onDestroy` lifecycle system?
+    - maybe drop `exponent` altogether, or figure out a better `onInit` / `onDestroy` lifecycle system?
+    - lifecycle is a good feature to have, I think...
+    - something that sends a signal when every component is loaded? (hook onto that stuff to trigger things when all the elements of the page are ready)

 ## put your thinking cap on

+* i18n: detect browser language, suggest redirect?

 * ability to stamp out HTML components from handlebarsjs
 * have something that just juggles all those references